Infineon/ota-bootloader-abstraction/source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md

 <b>Note:</b>
 - For 20829 and 89829 NORMAL_NO_SECURE/SECURE mode, MCUBootApp should be built and programmed separately.

-- The Windows version of ModusToolbox 3.2 does not include a Python package.
+- The Windows version of ModusToolbox 3.5 does not include a Python package.
 Therefore, users are required to install python version 3.10 and the python module CySecureTools 6.1.0.
-For the mcuboot v1.9.4-cypress, CySecureTools v5.0.0 or later is necessary for the CYW920829 Non-Secure and XMC7200 platforms.
+For the mcuboot v1.9.6-cypress, CySecureTools v6.1.0 or later and edgeprotecttools version 1.3 or greater is necessary for the CYW920829 Non-Secure and XMC7200 platforms.
 Additionally, the CYW989829 platform specifically requires CySecureTools v5.1.0.
 Secure LCS and OTA image encryption on CYW920829 platform requires CySecureTools v6.1.0 or higher.

-- The following command can be used in the modus-shell terminal to find the current version of CySecureTools.
+- The following command can be used in the modus-shell terminal to find the current version of CySecureTools and edgeprotecttools.
 ````
 cysecuretools version
+edgeprotecttools version
 ````

-- If the current CySecureTools is not the required version, the following command can be used in modus-shell terminal to update it.
+- If the current CySecureTools and edgeprotecttools is not the required version, the following command can be used in modus-shell terminal to update it.
 ````
 pip install --upgrade --force-reinstall cysecuretools
+pip install --upgrade --force-reinstall edgeprotecttools
 ````

 - Additionally, the following command can be used to view the supported targets and families of devices.
 ````
 cysecuretools device-list
+edgeprotecttools device-list
 ````